Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 7. Pregnancy or breastfeeding.

-8. Increased risk of thrombosis.
+8. Increased risk of blood clots.

-9. Hormone dependent diseases.
+9. Hormone-dependent diseases.

 10. Oncology.